tammy357/bioscribe-lab-companion/README.md

 GRANT ALL PRIVILEGES ON STAGE BIO_HACK.LAB_DATA.NOTEBOOK_IMAGES TO ROLE identifier($MY_USER_ROLE);

--- 4. THE MOST IMPORTANT PART: Grant access to Snowflake Cortex AI -- Without this, the BioScribe "Brain" (Claude 3.7) will not respond.
+-- 4. THE MOST IMPORTANT PART: Grant access to Snowflake Cortex AI -- Without this Claude 3.7 will not respond.
 GRANT DATABASE ROLE SNOWFLAKE.CORTEX_USER TO ROLE identifier($MY_USER_ROLE);

 ```